bcgov/nr-epd-digital-services/openshift/copy-to-s3/readme.md

 This requires one change to the PVC, which can be done manually via the OpenShift web GUI, and should only take 1 min.

-The backup-container pvc, normally called "foi-bkup-pvc" is by default a Read-Write-One PVC.
+The backup-container pvc, normally called "epd-bkup-pvc" is by default a Read-Write-One PVC.
 This won't work for us, we need ReadWriteMany.

 So:

-1. Create a new PVC called "foi-bkup-shared-pvc".
+1. Create a new PVC called "epd-bkup-shared-pvc".
 Set type to "netapp-file-backup" (Storage > Peristent Volume Claims > Create)
 2. Change backup-container to use new PVC.
-Open up DeploymentConfig/backup-container yaml (eg foi-bkup), and modify instances of "foi-bkup-pvc" to "foi-bkup-shared-pvc"
+Open up DeploymentConfig/backup-container yaml (eg epd-bkup), and modify instances of "epd-bkup-pvc" to "epd-bkup-shared-pvc"
 3. Verification: Log onto new pod, and do `ls /backups/`.
 It should be an empty folder as it's a new pvc.
 4. Run `./backup.sh -1` to manually trigger a backup, then do `ls /backups/` to verify it's there.

-This copy-to-s3 script is configured to use `foi-bkup-shared-pvc`, but if you use something different just change `deploy-job.yaml`
+This copy-to-s3 script is configured to use `epd-bkup-shared-pvc`, but if you use something different just change `deploy-job.yaml`

 ## Deploy to OpenShift